free things to do in New York City

 Lecture | Waste as an Afterlife of Slavery: Black Disposability and the Plantation Logic of Cleaning

-Speaker Dr. Marisa Solomon uses black Marxist feminist and queer theory, intersectionality, and standpoint epistemologies to ethnographically explore histories of space and place and the materiality, durability, and violence of environmental racisms in the United States.
-Marisa focuses on how working-class communities of color respond to their enforced proximities to trash and toxicity through politics, aesthetics, and alternative futures.
+Speaker Dr. Marisa Solomon uses black Marxist feminist and queer theory, intersectionality, and standpoint more epistemologies to ethnographically explore histories of space and place and the materiality, durability, and violence of environmental racisms in the United States.
+Marisa focuses on how working-class communities of color respond to their enforced proximities to trash and toxicity through politics, aesthetics, and alternative futures. less

 New York City, NY; NYC